magento/devdocs/guides/v2.0/cloud/discover-deploy.md

 mounted on a read-only file system (you will be able to configure specific mount points that are going to be read/write).

 This means you cannot FTP to the server and add modules.
-Instead, you must add code to your environment and push the environment, which builds and deploys it.
+Instead, you must add code to your git repo and run `git push`, which builds and deploys the environment.

-The default Magento build hook is a CLI command called `magento-cloud:build`.
-It does the following:

-*	Enables all extensions
-*	Regenerates code and the dependency injection configuration (that is, the Magento `var/generation` and `var/di` directories) using `bin/magento setup:di:compile`.

 ### Phase 3: Prepare the slug {#cloud-deploy-over-phases-slug}
 The result of the build phase is a read-only file system we refer to as a *slug*.
 In this phase, we create an archive and put it in permanent storage.
 The next time